FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/seo.md

 ```

-'JSON-LD' is an official serialization of RDF and the document is recognized as a `graph` holding a set of `triples`.
-These availability of such semantic statements from web page are exploited by the indexing algorithm to place the pages in a semantic search space moree accurately.
+`JSON-LD` is an official serialization of `RDF` and the document is recognized as a `graph` holding a set of `triples`.
+The availability of such semantic statements from a web page are exploited by the indexing algorithms of search engines to provide improved search results.

 ### Tools supported creation and validation to `structured data`

-Google has produced a online tool allowing developers to test the annotation they produce before rolling them out to production.
+Google has produced an online tool allowing developers to test the annotation they produce before rolling them out to production.
 The tool is known as the [`Google Structured Data Testing Tool`](https://search.google.com/structured-data/testing-tool)

 ![](https://i.imgur.com/Ge8gsWL.png)